tomkerkhove/promitor/docs/walkthrough/index.md

         type: Total
 ```

 With this file created, you should be able to deploy Promitor with `helm install`.

-You'll need to be in the top level directory of the Promitor repository for this command to run, or you'll need to edit the chart location.
+First, we need to add a new Helm repo for Promitor:

 ```bash
 helm install ./charts/promitor-agent-scraper \